-The graduate-level Dietetics Coordinated Program is offered by the Department of Allied Health Sciences and gives you the opportunity to complete didactic and supervised practice hours required for licensure as a dietitian while also completing a Master's in Health Promotion Sciences.
+The graduate-level Dietetics Coordinated Program is offered by the Department of Allied Health Sciences and gives you the opportunity to complete supervised practice hours required for licensure/certification as a dietitian while also completing a Master's in Health Promotion Sciences.
 The program is open to two groups of students:

 - Students who have earned a Bachelor's degree and who have completed most Didactic Program in Dietetics requirements.
 In this case, you will complete any remaining didactic coursework as well as the required supervised practice hours including a six-week externship.
 To earn the MS degree in Health Promotion Sciences, you will need to meet these requirements as well.
 Please meet with the Program Director prior to application to discuss your prior coursework and determine if this program is appropriate for your professional and academic goals.

 You'll begin your supervised practice experiences while completing any remaining didactic coursework, increasing the time spent in supervised practice as you progress through the program.
 This time spent under the supervision of qualified professionals will help you develop the knowledge and skills necessary to excel as a competent entry-level dietetics professional.
 Upon successful completion of all Dietetics requirements including the six-week externship and the MS degree in Health Promotion Sciences, you will receive your Verification Statement and become eligible to sit for the National Registration Examination.

 It may take longer than the 2.11 academic years to fulfill requirements for the MS degree.
 Please consult the Health Promotion Sciences program for details about Master's requirements.
 Upon successful completion of the MS program, you will earn a Master's of Science in Health Promotion Sciences.